International Association for Culinary Professionals Food Writing Award

 California News Publishers Association

-The story “Napa’s water war with big wine” won a CNPA’s Better Newspapers Contest award.
+The story “Napa’s water war with big wine” won a CNPA’s Better Newspapers Contest award for environmental reporting.
 The piece — a look into the growing industrial wine industry in northern california and the fight for water rights — was written by Stett Holbrook and co-produced by FERN and The Bohemian.

 Association of Food Journalism Awards